 AHP funds may not be used to directly or indirectly pay for supportive services or excessive administrative costs.
-Although some agencies will accept supportive service costs as a portion of the pro forma, the Bank does not allow supportive service costs to be included in the pro forma.
-The Bank requires the supportive services costs to be separated from the real estate budget and shown on a separate supportive service budget.
-Both the support services pro forma and the real estate pro forma must demonstrate that there is sufficient income to cover the supportive services or housing expenses, respectively.
+Although some agencies will accept supportive service costs as a portion of the pro forma, the Bank does not allow supportive service costs to be included in the housing pro forma.
+The Bank requires the supportive services costs to be separated from the housing costs and shown on a separate supportive service budget.
+Both the supportive services pro forma and the housing pro forma must demonstrate that there is sufficient income to cover the supportive services or housing expenses, respectively.